Isaiah Thomas (basketball): National team career

 In April 2018, Thomas was selected to the 35-player 2018–20 USA men's national team roster and attended the team's Las Vegas minicamp in July 2018.
 In February 2021, he was selected to the 14-player roster for the final round of the 2022 FIBA AmeriCup qualifiers.
 On February 19, in his first competitive game in over a year, Thomas scored 19 points in a 93–77 victory over Bahamas.
 He followed it up the day after by scoring nine points, all in the first quarter, in a 96–75 victory against Mexico.

 In November 2021, Thomas, along with Justin Anderson, joined the USA men's basketball roster for the 2023 FIBA Basketball World Cup qualifiers.
 Both of the players were injury replacements for Frank Mason III and DaQuan Jeffries.

+Post-playing career

+On May 14, 2026, Thomas was hired by the Boston Celtics as a scout.